Knitting – Make Your Own Style

 Greek-Tea-Hat-02

-New FREE Knitting Pattern
+FREE Knitting Patterns

-Brighten up your winter wardrobe and bring some colour into your knitting with our new, free ‘Greek Tea Beanie’ knitting pattern.
+Brighten up your winter wardrobe and bring some colour into your knitting with our free ‘Greek Tea Beanie’ knitting pattern.
 This stranded colourwork beanie hat is an ideal project for learning how to do stranded knitting.

 Don’t forget our other free patterns.
 There’s the simple 1 row lace scarf, easy 3 stripe ribbed beanie and a basic ribbed hat pattern.